devtron-labs/devtron-documentation/k8s-dashboard/db-docs/resources/glossary.md

 A script that defines how to build a Docker [container image](#image).
 It includes instructions to assemble the image's base, dependencies, and application code.
 It's recommended that you include a Dockerfile with your source code.

 However, in case you don't have a Dockerfile, Devtron helps you create one.
 Go to Applications (choose your app) → App Configuration (tab) → Build Configuration.
-[Read More...](../user-guide/creating-application/docker-build-configuration.md#build-docker-image-by-creating-dockerfile)

 ### Draining

 Evacuating pods from a node before cordoning it, ensuring that running pods are gracefully rescheduled on other nodes.

 In Devtron, you can drain a node by going to Resource Browser → (choose a cluster) → Nodes → (click on a node) → Drain (available in blue).
-[Read More...](../user-guide/resource-browser.md#drain-a-node)

 ### Environment